amahaja25/solid-waste/README.md

 pip install flask peewee geopy python app.py
 ```

+Then, click the little button on the popup that says "Open in Browser."
 # Updates log
 <b>7/21 update </b>
 I used Leaflet + a simple script to incorporate locator maps on each site page.
 To do this, I had to geocode each address to get the lat and long, and to do that, I had to join two of the rows in the data to create a full address.
 I used Nominatim with geopy, and I think I probably hit the rate limit, because only some of the addresses are actually geocoded and therefore a lot of the sites just have gray boxes instead of functional maps.
 Going to see if there are alternatives that I could use like the Google Maps API or another option.
 I really, really like what the maps add to this app in being able to see where the sites are and particularly how big or small they are!